tkhanh-dev/REST-API-TKDEV/README.md

 ## Creating API Endpoints

-Zen API makes it easy to create and document API endpoints.
+TKDEV-API makes it easy to create and document API endpoints.
 Each endpoint is defined as a Node.js module with metadata and a handler function.

 ### Example API Endpoint